EESI/carmania/README.md

   <img src="carmania_logo.png" alt="CARMANIA Logo" width="300"/>
 </p>

-> 🚧 This repository is under active development and will be updated very soon with full training code, evaluation scripts, and usage examples.
-Stay tuned!

 CARMANIA is a self-supervised genomic language model framework that augments next-token prediction with a transition-matrix regularization loss.
 This integration improves biological sequence modeling by aligning predicted transitions with empirical bigram(2-mer) statistics, allowing for better long-range dependency modeling and functional interpretation.